 The restaurant Above, with its expansive glassiness, is a Hide without walls.
 A frosty glazing unwinds from the fairytale stair, enshrouding Ollie’s feature kitchen, where guests can catch a glimpse of the chefs at work.
 Light finishes and fine detailing give Above an air of delicacy and elegance.

 Bespoke tables and chairs, finished with tactile brass detailing, are set beside full height glazing.
-Here guests can dine amidst expansive views reaching across Green Park.
+Here guests dine under the golden glow of eggshell pendants, amidst expansive views reaching across Green Park.

 THE HIDE, THE HEARTH, THE HOME